Last updated - March 23, 2018

 Use it to improve user experience

 The primary motive to set up this option on your store would be to ensure a superior user experience.
 It should help your store visitors find out what they are looking for more easily.
-When your product list is really large with many variations, there will be large number of terms for each filter type.
+When your product list is really large with many variations, there will be a large number of terms for each filter type.
 In such situations, you may need to show only a few options and provide an option to users to click and expand the options.
 Including filter types that are not obvious features also would help.
 For example, if you know your customers are searching for your products in terms of some usability term, you can include filter options like that.

 Another aspect of product filters comes into play when you are dealing with products that have compatibility requirements.
 For example, if you are selling accessories for laptops or mobile phones, you may need to include model names or numbers as a filter option.
 This is an absolute necessity if you have a large number of such products.